 Early Morning Bird Walks

-Join the leaders once again on woodland journeys for a second chance to add to the weekend bird list.
+Join the leaders once again as we search along woodland paths for any migrating songbirds that may have moved north during the night.
 Early morning is a magical time at Mohonk!

 Availability is limited.
 For reservations, please call .